bitgreen/browser-wallet/README.md

-# Browser-Wallet
+# Bitgreen Browser Wallet
-BitGreen Browser extension with wallet functionalities.
+Bitgreen Browser extension with wallet functionalities.

 The Bitgreen Browser Wallet is a browser extension that allows users to create wallets, send and receive funds, and make disbursements to the Bitgreen ecosystem in order to create, sell, purchase and retire Verified Carbon Credits (VCUs).
 To incorporate this functionality into your own project, please see the technical description below.
 If you require any assistance using these features, or this repo, please contact us at [contact], we are happy to assist.

-Features:
+### Features:
 - New Account creation with 24 secret words (also defined secret seed).
 - Stores the secret words in an encrypted structure in the permanent storage of the browser.
 - 1 layer encryption by AES256-OFB with a first key of 256 bit.
 - 1 layer encryption by AES256-CRT with a different key of 256 bit.
 - 1 layer encryption by AES256-OFB with a different key of 256 bit.
-- Total key lenght is 768 bit derived from the password by thousands of nested hashes of Sha512, Blake2  and Kekkak.
+- Total key length is 768 bit derived from the password by thousands of nested hashes of Sha512, Blake2  and Kekkak.
 - Derives the encryption password by random init vector and 900,000 recurring hashing with sha2,kekkak and blake2 algorithms.
 - Shows current balance from the blockchain.
-- Transfers Funds by signing the transaction.
+- Transfer Funds by signing the transaction.
 - Shows account address to receive funds.
 - Import of an existing secret seed
 - Creation of additional Accounts
-- Programmatically calls to any pallet with signed transations
+- Programmatically calls to any pallet with signed transactions
 - Stakes/Unstakes funds
 - Authentication by signing a random token
+___

 ## Browser Compatibility
 The wallet extension is available for the following browsers: